mkiol/kaktus/README.md

 ## Copyrights

-Be aware that Kaktus is an *unofficial* application.
-It means that it was not developed by Netvibes nor Old Reader team.

-**Copyright &copy; 2014-2015 Michal Kosciesza**
+Copyright &copy; 2014-2015 Michal Kosciesza

 Kaktus is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software